thenetcircle/event-bus/README.md

 - Supplies tracing and monitoring

 ## Contributing
+Feedbacks and pull requests are welcome and appropriated.
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, Please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.